 Tips and hints:

-- As the double-sided adhesive pictures are transparent, the background onto which the adhesive picture is stuck may affect the colour of the brilliant sand.
+- As the shapes are transparent, the background onto which the adhesive picture is stuck may affect the colour of the brilliant sand.
 For a bright colour, stick the adhesive pictures onto a white background.

 - Because the pictures are only mildly adhesive, press them firmly onto the card before sprinkling brilliant sand.
 Press the pictures using the spoon or tweezers to prevent the layer of glue being diminished because the glue sticks to your fingers.

-Sticky Stickers are packed in with one piece and available in Everyday and Christmas designs.
+Sticky Stickers are packed in with one sheet of small designs and instructions.
+Available in Everyday and Christmas designs.

 Often asked question: Can I use another film or glue.